talentprotocol/creator-score-miniapp/README.md

 - Account association - Allows users to add your frame to their account, enables notifications
 - Redis API keys - Enable Webhooks and background notifications for your application by storing users notification details

+## Metadata Configuration

+This app uses a hybrid approach for metadata configuration:

+- **Static metadata** (name, description, colors, etc.) is defined in `lib/app-metadata.ts` and version controlled
+- **Environment-specific values** (image URLs, API keys) use environment variables for flexibility between deployments

+**Benefits:**
+- Fewer environment variables to manage (reduced from 12+ to 4)
+- Version controlled metadata changes
+- TypeScript type safety and validation
+- Consistent with existing config patterns in the codebase

+The optional image URL environment variables allow you to override the default URLs for different environments (e.g., different CDNs for staging vs production).

 ```bash
 # Shared/OnchainKit variables
 NEXT_PUBLIC_ONCHAINKIT_PROJECT_NAME=